ubc-library-rc/intro-git/content/lesson/01_what_is_git.md

 ## What is Version Control

 Version control software tracks the changes made to a group of files.
-Version control systems like Git are often associated with software development and are increasingly used for collaboration and sharing in research and academic environments.
-Version control systems work best with plain text files but can be used ot track versions of any type of file.
+Version control systems like Git are often associated with software development but are increasingly used for collaboration in research and academic environments.
 It takes some discipline to learn and make use of version control software like Git, but there are many benefits:

 * **Collaboration** - Version control helps teams work collaboratively on same set of documents without interfering with each other.
 * **Versioning** - It provides a thorough log of changes to tracked files without creating multiple copies, making it easier to identify the most current version.